owntracks/booklet/docs/tech/mqtt.md

 Before importing it into the app, you need to set a password to the client TLS certificate.

 ### Losant IoT Developer Platform
-The OwnTracks apps are partially compatible to the [Losant IoT Developer Platform](https://www.losant.com/) in MQTT private mode.
+The OwnTracks apps are partially compatible to the [Losant IoT Developer Platform](https://www.losant.com/) in MQTT mode.
 As Losant does not support some MQTT features (notable retained messages), some OwnTracks features might not work as expected.

 The following settings are required to connect